sharifbhuiyan/Kickstarter_analysis/README.md

 ### i) Theater outcomes based on launch date:
 <p align="justify">A “Pivot table” has been created based on  "successful," "failed," and "canceled" outcomes.
 A “Line with markers” chart has been created to visualize campaign outcomes based on launch date.
-It visualizes the relationship between outcomes and launch month. ii)  Outcomes based on Goals :
+It visualizes the relationship between outcomes and launch month.
-Excel function has been used to collect the outcome and goal data for the “plays” subcategory and calculated the percentage of successful, failed, and canceled projects for each row.</p>

-A line chart has been created to visualize the percentage of successful, failed, and canceled plays based on the funding goal amount.

 <p align="center">
   <img width="500" src=https://github.com/sharifbhuiyan/Kickstarter_analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png